’90s No. 1s Revisited: “Romantic”

 And “Romantic” is just simply a great piece of electronic music production, even without White’s vocals.
 The instrumental, unique in its heavy-handed, whooshy, funky use of snare, was so compelling it was featured as the B-side of the cassette single, if memory serves.
 White’s vocals aren’t as acrobatic as those of Carey or Houston, but they offer up sufficient sex appeal without sounding overwrought or dirty.
 And the bridge (2:49 to 3:23 in the video) is genius.
 All this said, we remember being a little surprised that this song made it all the way to No. 1.
 Pleasantly so, but surprised nonetheless.

-Was it dope?
 This track, like many hits of 1991, didn’t have the most youthful appeal.
 It was a song for 26-year-olds, not 16-year-olds.
-So it wasn’t particularly dope, it was just a good track for Top 40 and R&B radio, and for VH1 and, to a lesser extent, MTV.
+So it was a good track for Top 40 and R&B radio, and for VH1 and, to a lesser extent, MTV.
 It had class and cross-generational, cross-racial and perhaps even cross-gender appeal.

 Does it hold up?
 Unfortunately and for whatever reason, “Romantic” seems to be the most wholly forgotten No. 1 song of 1991.
 There wasn’t a single person we mentioned it to or played it for who had ever heard of Karyn White or recognized the song.
 And that’s what we expected.
 But that’s why we’re doing this blog, to unearth these treasures.
 It’s really excellent, and one of the only No. 1 songs of the year we owned on cassingle.